Yaolab-fantastic/GREMI/README.md

 # Usage
 The data used can be obtained through https://github.com/txWang/MOGONET.
-The data of three omics is concatenated into one file.
+The data of three omics is concatenated into one file in our study.
 You can get the result by running model-test.py.

 # Disclaimer